Jarboe: Life and career

-Between 1985 and 1996, she worked as a vocalist and keyboardist in the band, appearing on albums including Children of God (1987), The Burning World (1989), and Soundtracks for the Blind (1996).
+Between 1985 and 1997, she worked as a vocalist and keyboardist in the band, appearing on albums including Children of God (1987), The Burning World (1989), and Soundtracks for the Blind (1996).
 Jarboe's inclusion in the band marked a departure from their previous noise rock sound to a more melodic industrial and even folk rock sound.
-She also collaborated with Gira, forming their side project, The World of Skin in 1987, releasing several albums and singles.
+She also collaborated with Gira as a duo, forming their side project, The World of Skin in 1987, releasing several albums and singles.
+Her solo debut album, Thirteen Masks, was released in 1991.

-Jarboe left Swans in 1997 when the band broke up and embarked on a solo career, releasing various experimental records (many of which she has self-released and distributed over the internet) including Sacrificial Cake (1995) and Anhedoniac (1998).
-She has continued to self-release solo albums and, despite not returning to the group, recorded vocals for two tracks on the re-formed Swans' album, The Seer (2012).
+Swans broke up in 1997.
+Jarboe continued her solo career, releasing various experimental records (many of which she has self-released and distributed over the internet) including Sacrificial Cake (1995) and Anhedoniac (1998).
+In 2003, she released a collaborative album with the experimental metal band Neurosis.

+When Swans reformed in 2010, Jarboe was not a member of the group.
+However, she recorded vocals for two tracks as a special guest on their album The Seer (2012).

 Jarboe completed a world tour in the autumn/winter of 2013, with Veil of Thorns' P. Emerson Williams on guitar.
 She released an experimental soundscape album, With Sun Falling, with Veil of Thorns in June 2015.
 In reflections on her solo work, particularly the six albums between 2017 and 2020, Jarboe said her participation in Tibetan Buddhism has been a persistent theme.